officialnico/py-tutorial/for_loops.md

 You have to cycle through these elements to print them pretty... but how?

-Use a for loop! anytime you're asked to cycle through a list you can use for loops
+Use a for loop! anytime you're asked to cycle through a list for loops are the way to go!

+look how easy and efficient this is

 ```
 a = ["elm1", "elm2", "elm3"]